sg893052/sonic-buildimage/platforms/pddf/brcm_pal_pddf.md

 SONiC platform bring up typically involves the following steps:

  - Support Switching ASIC
- - Vendor platform specific drivers and device-object classes to manage platform devices
+ - Vendor platform specific drivers and device object-classes to manage platform devices

 Generally, the SAI support for a given switching silicon is pre-validated, and the platform vendor mostly focuses on the platform devices during platform bring up.
 The platform components involve the following: